Part 2: Sensor Onboarding

 After you submit the data, sensor is added to your account.
 From this point you can access it’s data by clicking on the sensor ID.

-In the new version of the application, all your own sensors are also automatically added to the list of your purchased sensors, so you don’t need to purchase data stream of your own sensor.
+In the new version of the application, all your own sensors are also automatically added to the list of your purchased sensors, so you don’t need to purchase a data stream of your own sensor.
 Please note that this is not the case for previously added sensors.

 You can also remove a sensor.
 But please be aware that the wallet seed associated with the sensor is also removed.
 That means that you can no longer withdraw funds that were transferred to the seed.